 Topical Home Remedies as Dog Mange Treatment

-Essential oils and herbs are two natural remedies that can be used as dog mange treatment to get rid of the mites and soothe the dog’s skin irritation.
+Essential oils can also be used as dog mange treatment to get rid of the mites and soothe the dog’s skin irritation.

-Essential oils that are effective for treating dog mange include Neem, Lavender, Lemongrass, and Niaouli.
+Oils that are effective for treating dog mange include Lavender, Lemongrass, and Niaouli.

 Strengthening the Immune System